 Repeat examinations: It is necessary both for the welfare of your pet and to meet legal obligations, for this practice to re-examine animals receiving long term medications.
 The interval will vary with the condition and the medication but will be no longer than every 6 months.
 The prevailing examination fee will be charged for that consultation.

 Out of hours cover: Calder Vets runs a year round 24hour emergency service.
 Initial contact should be made via the usual telephone number.
-There is a minimum applicable fee of £80 including VAT.
+Out of hours consults are £115.

 No addition or variation of these conditions will bind the practice unless it is specifically agreed in writing and signed by one of the practice partners.
 No agent of person employed by, or under contract with, the practice has the authority to alter or vary these conditions in any way.